 All women aged between 25 and 74 years are now invited to have a Cervical Screening Test every five years, instead of a Pap test every two years.

 The new Cervical Screening Test detects HPV infection.
 HPV is a key risk factor in the development of cervical cancer.
 Even if you are vaccinated against HPV you need to participate in regular cervical screening.

 The new test is more effective than, and just as safe as, screening with a Pap test every two years.
 In fact, the renewed program is expected to reduce cervical cancer rates and deaths by at least another 20%.

 Women aged 25–74 will be due for their first Cervical Screening Test two years after their last Pap test.

 If it’s been more than two years since your last Pap test, you should talk to your doctor or nurse as soon as possible about being screened.

 After their first Cervical Screening Test, women will only need to be tested every five years.

 Women of any age who have symptoms such as unusual bleeding, discharge or pain should see their health care professional immediately, regardless of when they were last screened.

 The HPV vaccine will prevent up to 70% of cervical cancers as well as some other less common genital cancers in women, including vaginal and vulval.
 The vaccine also helps protect against penile cancer in men, and anal cancer and genital warts in both men and women.

 Males and females outside of these ages may still benefit from the vaccine and should speak to their doctors to see if it's right for them.
-As the vaccine won't prevent all cervical cancers, it's important to remember that, vaccinated or not, a Pap test every 2 years is still vitally important for all women, aged 18 to 70, who've ever been sexually active.
+As the vaccine won't prevent all cervical cancers, it's important to remember that, vaccinated or not, a Cervical Screening Test every five years is still vitally important for all women, aged 25 to 74, who've ever been sexually active.